LebogangBlom/clarity-react/README.md

 Contact function

 - A placeholder Netlify Function is included at `netlify/functions/contact.js` to receive JSON POSTs.
 Implement your processing logic there.

+Netlify reCAPTCHA notes / troubleshooting

+- Netlify injects the reCAPTCHA widget on the deployed site only when you enable reCAPTCHA in the Netlify site settings and the site is served from Netlify.
+You will not see the Netlify-injected CAPTCHA when serving locally via `vite`.
+- To test reCAPTCHA locally you can add the Google reCAPTCHA script and a test site key to `index.html` temporarily (not recommended for production).
+Generally it's easiest to test reCAPTCHA on a deployed Netlify preview or production site.
+- Make sure you enable reCAPTCHA in Site settings → Forms → reCAPTCHA on Netlify and follow Netlify docs to configure your site keys.